Utumno/objectlistview/docs/gettingStarted.rst

 Unlearn you must
 ----------------

-.. admonition:: This section is for those who are familiar with using a ListCtrl.
+.. attention:: This section is for those who are familiar with using a ListCtrl.

-For those of you who have struggled with a ListCtrl before, you must unlearn.
+For those of you who have struggled with a ListCtrl before, **you must unlearn**.
 An ObjectListView is not a drop in replacement for a ListCtrl.
 If you have an existing project, you cannot simply create an ObjectListView instead of creating a ListCtrl.
 An ObjectListView needs a different mindset.
 If you can perform the mind-mangling step of